nhsconnect/prm-migrator/README.md

 ### Pipelines

 The build pipelines for the lambdas are defined in the **pipelines** directory, however they are deployed by the [PRM-Infra](https://github.com/nhsconnect/prm-infra) solution.
+All of the AWS dependencies, such as the API gateway and DynamoDB are deployed and configured by the the **prm-infra** solution as well.